-Another important one is the – operator (minus sign located next to digit 0 on your keyboard).
-This placed just before the -minusTheKeyword tells Google, hey, fetch me results but DONOT include the -minusTheKeyword
+The – operator (minus sign located next to digit 0 on your keyboard).
+This placed just before any keyword tells Google, hey, fetch me results but DONOT include the -minusTheKeyword

 Now we have covered some of the useful operators, let’s now take a look at